Dobcross

-Dobcross is a village in the civil parish of the Saddleworth in the Metropolitan Borough of Oldham, in Greater Manchester, England.
+Dobcross is a village in the civil parish of Saddleworth in the Metropolitan Borough of Oldham in Greater Manchester, England.
 It is in a valley in the South Pennines, along the course of the River Tame and the Huddersfield Narrow Canal, 4.2 mi east-northeast of Oldham and 13 mi west-southwest of Huddersfield.

-Historically a part of the West Riding of Yorkshire, Dobcross was anciently a chapelry in the Quickmere division of Saddleworth.
-For centuries, Dobcross was a hamlet, sustained by domestic flannel and woollen cloth production.
+Historically a part of the West Riding of Yorkshire, Dobcross was once part of the Lordsmere division of Saddleworth.
+For centuries, Dobcross was a hamlet sustained by domestic flannel and woollen cloth production.
 Many of the original 17th and 18th century barns and weavers' cottages survive today as listed buildings.

-Together with neighbouring Delph, Dobcross is, geographically, "considered as the centre of Saddleworth", although is not its largest village centre by some margin.
+Together with neighbouring Delph, Dobcross is, geographically, "considered the centre of Saddleworth", although it is not its largest village centre by some margin.
 Industrial tycoon Henry Platt was born in Dobcross in 1770.
 John Schlesinger's 1979 film Yanks was filmed on location in Dobcross, and an annual Yanks festival, coupled with a brass band contest on Whit Friday, each contribute to the village's cultural calendar.

 History

-Dobcross is located at an ancient crossing point of the River Tame which was formerly used by trans-Pennine packhorses as they travelled east from Lancashire into Yorkshire.
-The name means the place where horses cross.
+Dobcross is located at an ancient crossing point of two ancient routes through Saddleworth, one formerly used by trans Pennines traffic between Lancashire and Yorkshire.
+The name probably originates from ‘Daub’Cross - A muddy crossroads.

-At the crossing point of the River Tame lies the site of Walk Mill, which derives its name from the way the wool was 'walked' or trodden to 'full' the cloth before the introduction of mechanical stocks by which the cloth was beaten with fulling hammers to felt and thicken it.
-Probably the earliest fulling mill in Saddleworth, Walk Mill would have been a common meeting place for the local clothiers.
+At the crossing point of the River Tame lies the site of Walk Mill, a seventeenth century fulling mill.
+The name derives from the way cloth was once trodden before the introduction of mechanical stocks by which the cloth was beaten with fulling hammers to felt and thicken it.